ShyeChern/nodejs-template/README.md

 # Node.js Template

 This is the sample node.js file structure template for myself.
+It contains some code for me to refer when needed.

 ## Sample code including but not limited to the following package